barakbbn/WpfMart/README.md

 ## BoolToVisibilityConverter
 `WpfMart.Converters.BoolToVisibilityConverter`
-The difference betwen this converter and built-in WPF converter `System.Windows.Data.BooleanToVisibilityConverter`
+The difference between this converter and built-in WPF converter `System.Windows.Data.BooleanToVisibilityConverter`
 Is that with this converter has additional abilities as follow:

 #### Hidden instead of Collapsed
-it's possible to to use `Visibility.Hidden` instead of `Visibility.Collapsed`
+it's possible to use `Visibility.Hidden` instead of `Visibility.Collapsed`

 ```xml
 <Border x:Name="ContentPlaceHolder" Visibility="{Binding IsMissings, Converter={conv:BoolToVisibilityConverter UseHidden=True}}" />